Can A Telehealth Doctor Prescribe ADHD Medication?

 Frequently Asked Questions

-Yes, licensed telehealth doctors can prescribe stimulant medications when they meet federal and state requirements for controlled substance prescribing.
-This typically requires comprehensive evaluation, proper documentation, and ongoing monitoring to ensure safe and effective treatment.
+Yes, licensed telehealth doctors can prescribe Adderall, Ritalin, and other Schedule II stimulants when they meet DEA and state requirements for controlled substance prescribing.
+This typically requires a comprehensive evaluation, proper documentation, and — in some states — at least one prior in-person visit for new patients.
+Ongoing medication management and dosage adjustments can usually be handled entirely through telehealth once care is established.

 No, many telehealth providers can conduct initial ADHD evaluations and provide new diagnoses.
 However, the process requires detailed assessment of symptoms, functional impairment, and medical history to establish a proper diagnosis before prescribing medication.